alezago/sankey_vba/readme.md

 ### Installation and Usage

-Import the sankeyVB.bas module into the VBA Project.
+Import the `sankeyVB.bas` module into the VBA Project.

-The main public function provided by the module is `sankeyDraw`. the signature of the function is the following:
+The main public function provided by the module is `sankeyDraw`.
+The signature of the function is the following:

 ```vbnet
 Public Function sankeyDraw(data As Range, targetSheet As Worksheet, chartName As String, chartTop As Double, chartLeft As Double, chartWidth As Double, chartHeight As Double, skc As sankeyConfig)